About the Choir

 City of Birmingham Choir – passionate about great choral music!

 Since 1921, the City of Birmingham Choir has entertained audiences with a wide and adventurous repertoire.
-Singing from the start in the historic Town Hall and, more recently, in the magnificent acoustics of Symphony Hall, we have also enjoyed an enormously productive musical partnership with the city’s international orchestra, the CBSO.
+Singing from the start in the historic Town Hall and, since its opening, in the magnificent Symphony Hall, we have also enjoyed a warm musical partnership with the city’s international orchestra, the CBSO.
 (Read more in History and Archive.)

 Our Conductor and musical director is Adrian Lucas.
 Adrian brings a wealth of experience as one of the country’s leading choral conductors.